Parkinson - Drewvale

 PROFILE FAQ

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 24 projects likely impacting the area.
-Notable projects are Loganlea Station Relocation Project, Logan Plan, Paradise in Parkinson, and Grand Plaza Shopping Centre Refurbishment.
-Below is a list of projects expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 24 projects likely impacting the area.
+Notable ones are Loganlea Station Relocation Project, Logan Plan, Paradise in Parkinson, and Grand Plaza Shopping Centre Refurbishment.
+The following details projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.